 How to get rid of rats

-The first thing to do is prevention – and we go into that below.
+The first step is prevention – just as when you want to get rid of carpenter bees and get rid of snails – and we go into that below.
 Then, if you spot the signs of rats – listed below – you'll need to take action, quickly.
 There are ways to do so with, and without, poison, although sometimes the best route is to call in the professionals.

 How do I know I have a rat infestation?